Rise to Success: Career Highlights of Ja Morant

 Discover the career path of Ja Morant, from the first major opportunity to industry-changing achievements.

-Ja Morant is an American professional basketball player renowned for his dynamic play with the Memphis Grizzlies in the NBA.
-His ascent to prominence began during his college career at Murray State University, where he earned consensus first-team All-American honors in 2019.
-Known for his exceptional athleticism and playmaking abilities, Morant quickly established himself as a key player for the Grizzlies, garnering attention for his scoring and highlight-reel dunks.
-He has since become one of the faces of the franchise and a rising star in the league.
+Temetrius Jamel "Ja" Morant is an American professional basketball player currently playing for the Memphis Grizzlies in the NBA.
+He gained prominence playing college basketball for the Murray State Racers, earning consensus first-team All-American honors during his sophomore year in 2019.
+Known for his exceptional athleticism and playmaking abilities, Morant is a key player for the Grizzlies.

 November 10, 2017: Murray State Debut

-On November 10, 2017, Ja Morant debuted for Murray State with 7 points and a team-high 11 assists in a 118–61 victory over Brescia University.
+On November 10, 2017, Ja Morant debuted for Murray State with 7 points and 11 assists in a victory over Brescia University.

 December 12, 2017: First Career Double-Double